Album Of The Week - Maroon 5 - Songs About Jane

 It's certainly clear that Songs About Jane is an utterly splendid album.
 Even with its pop-rock sound, it draws influences from far and wide to help catapult Maroon 5 to stardom.
 With its sheer versatility, there's guaranteed to be something for everyone and it's absolutely worth a listen.

-As always, if you want to pick up a copy of this brilliant record, we'll leave our Amazon link here: https://amzn.to/39VYO9s
+If you want to pick up a copy, I’ll leave an Amazon link here: https://amzn.to/2CLnuqd

 More musical magnificence to come next week!